-The online FAFSA processing system is a secure system where users receive a personal identification number (PIN) to protect their privacy prior to starting their applications.
-To further protect yourself, remember to exit the application and close your browser once you’re done with your FAFSA, or need to return to it later.
-Keep that PIN a secret; you’ll only be using it when applying for your FAFSA or looking at your resulting Student Aid Report (SAR) after you’ve already applied for federal student financial aid.
-The information you provide online is further safeguarded through a process of encryption, meaning any information you submit on the web is scrambled and unreadable to anyone who may come across it maliciously.
+The online processing system is a secure system that requires a personal identification number (PIN) to protect your privacy.
+For more protection, remember to exit the application and close your browser when you’re done with your FAFSA, or need to return to it later.
+Keep your PIN a secret.
+You will only use your PIN when applying for your FAFSA or checking your Student Aid Report (SAR).
+The information you provide online is also encrypted, meaning that any information you submit on the web is unreadable to anyone other than you.

-FAFSA financial aid forms submitted via the federal government’s web-based system are processed very quickly.
-When you complete your FAFSA online, you won’t have to wait very long to find out how much funding you’re eligible for, and what types of college financial aid you should expect.
-Knowing how much federal aid you’ll be receiving is always something you should want to know sooner rather than later, so that you can seek out other means of funding to cover those college costs.
-(A free scholarship search, for example, is always a great option to start figuring out alternatives to paying for college.)
+FAFSA financial aid forms submitted on the federal government’s system process quickly.
+When you complete your FAFSA online, you will find out what funding you’re eligible for, and what types of financial aid you should expect.
+It is important to know how much federal aid you will receive early so you can start looking for more ways to cover college costs.
+Conducting a free scholarship search, is a great way to start finding alternative payment options.

 If you aren’t comfortable filling out your FAFSA online, submit a hard copy by mail.
 Remember that paper forms take longer to process than online forms, so plan your time accordingly.
 Access the FAFSA as soon as it is available on January 1st.
 The federal deadline for FAFSA on the Web is June 30th, however state deadlines are earlier, so follow your state’s deadline.